pingcap/docs/system-variables.md

 - Type: Enumeration
 - Default value: `PREDICATE`
 - Value options:`ALL`, `PREDICATE`
 - This variable controls the behavior of the `ANALYZE TABLE` statement.
 Setting it to `PREDICATE` means only collecting statistics for [predicate columns](/statistics.md#collect-statistics-on-some-columns); setting it to `ALL` means collecting statistics for all columns.
-In scenarios where OLAP queries are used, it is recommended to set it to `ALL`, otherwise query performance can significantly degrade.
+In scenarios where OLAP queries are used, it is recommended to set it to `ALL`, otherwise collecting statistics can result in a significant drop in query performance.

 ### tidb_analyze_distsql_scan_concurrency <span class="version-mark">New in v7.6.0</span>